grislyeye/grislyeye.com/content/blog/castra/castra.md

 randomisers: true
 ---

-Castra was a guided [Starforged](https://tomkinpress.com/pages/ironsworn-starforged) campaign I ran, loosely based on *Andor*.
-We were on a post-Season 2 and we had a spare slot, so I thought I'd give my players a little gift and run this for them.
+Castra was a guided [Starforged](https://tomkinpress.com/pages/ironsworn-starforged) campaign I ran loosely based on *Andor*.
+My group were on a post-Season 2 high and we had a spare slot, so I thought I'd give my players a little gift and run this for them.

 Castra was set in the [Agilius Free Sector](#agilius-free-sector): an attempt to hammer a Star Wars-like setting into the Starforged game.
-Of course, I'm not just going to run it in a vanilla Star Wars setting (why not?
-I don't know) so I did some original stuff. with an Ancient Roman theme, while keeping the iron-based theme of the *Ironforged* games.
+Of course, I wasn't just going to run it in a vanilla Star Wars setting so I had some fun with it. with an Ancient Roman theme, while keeping the iron-based theme of the *Ironforged* games.

 I'm posting it here because I don't think it's got enough meat on it to publish and it'll just be sitting on my hard drive, gathering dust.